geotools/geotools/docs/user/library/referencing/extension.rst

 This plugin is compatible with a restricted environment and does not require disk access.

-The Plugin will work out of the box, simply drop it on your path.
+The Plugin will work out of the box, inlcude it in your CLASSPATH path.

 **References**